ziontee113/icon-picker.nvim/README.md

 You can use `:help ` to see the details for any of those commands.
 Example: `:help PickAltFont`

-## Todo

-- Deal with the crazy Emojis that are not working properly in Terminals (either find a solution or disable them completely)
-- Add ASCII Symbols as one of the sources.

 ## Feedback

 If you run into issues or come up with an awesome idea, please feel free to open an issue or PR.